YACHT ART

 • INDIVIDUAL SERVICES

-• ART PRESENTATION
+• ART PRESENTATION AND LIGHT

 • SECURITY AND PROTECTION

-• DOCUMENTATION AND TAXES
+• CUSTOMS AND TAXES

 • STORAGE AND TRANSPORT

-• PANDORA MATHER-LEES brings over 20 years artworld experience to the marine sector.
+• Pandora Mather-Lees brings over 20 years artworld experience to the marine sector.
 As superyacht art consultant she is dedicated to preserving high value fine art through training in art appreciation, legal and environmental risks on board.

 Art on Superyachts